 Annotations are an excellent way to provide contacts, but the feature has some limitations.

 At this time, annotations are not included when you export your report.
 When you choose the PDF export option, you see a little icon indicating that an annotation is there, but you don’t get the details.

 It’s only possible to create annotations for specific dates.
-There is no option to include a time or make an annotation for a week, month, or a custom date range.
+There is no option to include a time or annotate for a week, month, or custom date range.
 This can be pretty frustrating when you have campaigns that run for weeks.

 There is no option to import annotations from a Google Calendar automatically.
-This would be wonderful for people who keep a Google Calendar of all of their campaigns because it would simplify creating annotations.
+This would be wonderful for people who keep a Google Calendar of their campaigns because it would simplify creating annotations.